tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 ## IM SDK 3.3.0 2018-4-4
 **iOS platform**
-Added the level and role fields to TIMUserProfile.
+Added the level and role fields to `TIMUserProfile`.

 **Android platform**
-- Supported offline push on MEIZU mobile phones.
+- Supported offline push on Meizu mobile phones.
 - Added standard level and role properties to user profiles.
-- Fixed the issue where ugc short video failed to be sent when a user logged in after logging out.
+- Fixed the issue where UGC short video failed to be sent when a user logged in after logging out.

 ## IM SDK 2.7.0 2018-4-4
 **iOS platform**
 - Added custom data parameters to the API for inviting users to join a group.

 **Android platform**
-- Supported offline push on MEIZU mobile phones.
+- Supported offline push on Meizu mobile phones.
 - Supported custom data for the API for inviting users to join a group.

 ## Windows--IM SDK 2.5.7 2018-3-13